Manchester Baby: Background

 The first design for a program-controlled computer was Charles Babbage's Analytical Engine in the 1830s, with Ada Lovelace conceiving the idea of the first theoretical program to calculate Bernoulli numbers.
 A century later, in 1936, mathematician Alan Turing published his description of what became known as a Turing machine, a theoretical concept intended to explore the limits of mechanical computation.
 Turing was not imagining a physical machine, but a person he called a "computer", who acted according to the instructions provided by a tape on which symbols could be read and written sequentially as the tape moved under a tape head.
 Turing proved that if an algorithm can be written to solve a mathematical problem, then a Turing machine can execute that algorithm.

 Konrad Zuse's Z3 was the world's first working programmable, fully automatic computer, with binary digital arithmetic logic, but it lacked the conditional branching of a Turing machine.
 On 12 May 1941, the Z3 was successfully presented to an audience of scientists of the Deutsche Versuchsanstalt für Luftfahrt ("German Laboratory for Aviation") in Berlin.
 The Z3 stored its program on an external tape, but it was electromechanical rather than electronic.
-The earliest electronic computing devices were the Atanasoff–Berry computer (ABC), which was successfully tested in 1942, and the Colossus of 1943, but neither were stored-program machines.
+The earliest electronic computing devices were the Atanasoff–Berry computer (ABC), which was successfully tested in 1942, and the Colossus of 1943, but neither was a stored-program machine.

-The ENIAC (1946) was the first automatic computer that was both electronic and general purpose.
+The ENIAC (1946) was the first automatic computer that was both electronic and general-purpose.
 It was Turing complete, with conditional branching, and programmable to solve a wide range of problems, but its program was held in the state of switches in patch cords, rather than machine-changeable memory, and it could take several days to reprogram.
 Researchers such as Turing and Zuse investigated the idea of using the computer's memory to hold the program as well as the data it was working on, and it was mathematician John von Neumann who wrote a widely distributed paper describing that computer architecture, still used in almost all computers.

 The construction of a von Neumann computer depended on the availability of a suitable memory device on which to store the program.
 During the Second World War researchers working on the problem of removing the clutter from radar signals had developed a form of delay-line memory, the first practical application of which was the mercury delay line, developed by J. Presper Eckert.
 Radar transmitters send out regular brief pulses of radio energy, the reflections from which are displayed on a CRT screen.
 As operators are usually interested only in moving targets, it was desirable to filter out any distracting reflections from stationary objects.
 The filtering was achieved by comparing each received pulse with the previous pulse, and rejecting both if they were identical, leaving a signal containing only the images of any moving objects.
 To store each received pulse for later comparison it was passed through a transmission line, delaying it by exactly the time between transmitted pulses.